 One of the biggest challenges to onboarding employees to a new business application is simply getting them to retain information learned during training.
 Research has shown, on average, that most students forget about 70 percent of what they are taught within 24 hours of the training experience.

 This “forgetfulness” not only lowers the return on investment you get from your organization’s training dollars, it also lowers productivity as employees have to stop what they are doing and seek help.
 Additionally, as employees become frustrated when they can’t remember how to complete certain tasks in the application and feel they are spending too much time trying to figure it out, they begin to abandon using the software, lowering overall adoption rates.

-The right onboarding software – one that delivers performance support at the point of work – can change these dynamics.
-Research has shown that when learning occurs “on the job,” as it does with onboarding software, retention is better.
-But that’s not the only benefit of onboarding software.
+Onboarding software, now known as a Digital Adoption Solution, can change these dynamics by delivering user support at the point of work.
+Research has shown that when learning occurs “on the job,” as it does with a digital adoption solution, retention is better.
+But that’s not the only benefit.

-Here is a look at four ways onboarding software can increase adoption rates:
+Here is a look at four ways digital adoption solutions can increase adoption rates: